kenneth-fernandes/Operating-System/README.md

 # Description:
-- This repositories contain assignments written in C language for Operating System course CS-542
+- This repository contain assignments written in C language for Operating System course CS-542